Serving Size 1 calzone

 Fat 9 • Carbohydrate 4 • Protein 4

-On a floured surface, cut the dough into quarters.
+On a floured surface, cut the bread dough into quarters.
 Press each piece into a circle.
-Using a rolling pin, roll the dough into an oval.
-On each oval, add the Canadian bacon mixture and 1 tablespoon cheese.
+Using a rolling pin, roll the dough into a thin oval.
+On half of the oval, add 1/4 of the sauteed vegetables, 1/4 of the tomato slices and 2 tablespoons cheese.
+Wet your finger and rub the edge of the dough that has the filling on it.
 Fold the dough over the filling, pressing the edges together.
-Crimp with a fork and place on the prepared baking sheet.
+Roll the edges and then press them down with a fork.
+Place the calzone on the prepared baking sheet.
+Repeat to make the other calzones.

-Brush the calzones with the olive oil.
+Brush the calzones with the remaining 1 teaspoon olive oil.
 Bake until golden brown, about 10 minutes.
-Top each with 1/4 cup warmed tomato sauce, sprinkle with oregano and serve immediately.